jmars319/midway-mobile-storage/README.md

 ## Logs & storage
 - Submissions (job applications) are logged to `data/applications.json` and archived into `data/archives/` when rotated.
-- Reservation audit entries are stored in `data/reservation-audit.json` and can be viewed/downloaded/cleared from the admin UI.
+- Quote audit entries are stored in `data/quote-audit.json` and can be viewed/downloaded/cleared from the admin UI.
 - If you need to clear application logs, use the admin UI Export/Purge actions in `/admin`.
 The purge action will create a gzipped backup in `data/archives/` before clearing.

 ## CSS/JS notes